AnttiVainikka/tietokantasovellus/README.md

 ## About
 A website where users can post and read reviews of movies, tv-shows, books, comics and such.

-## Current functionality
+## Functionality
-A visitor can create an account, log in, and write reviews once logged in.
-Searching does not work yet.

-## Ideas for future functionality
-A user can search media by their name, type or publishing year.
-The user can also search names by keywords instead of giving full names.
-Reviews can be given comments, likes, and dislikes.
-Comments can also be given comments and likes.
-The site displays the average score given to a piece of work.
-An option to report works, reviews, and comments.
-Moderators can go through these reports and take appropriate action.
+A visitor can search works, create an account, log in and read reviews, comments and replies.
+A user can search works, log out and write, read and edit/delete their own reviews, comments and replies.
+Additionally everyone can report works, reviews, comments and replies.
+A moderator can delete any account, work, review, comment or reply and also go through reports and take appropriate action.
+Currently moderators cannot delete reports but deleting something that has been reported will delete all reports conserning it.
+Also users cannot be reported yet.

 ## User roles
+### Visitor
+Can search works, read everything, report everything, create an account and log in.
+### User
+Can search works, read and write everything, report everything, log out and edit/delete their own reviews, comments and replies.
 ### Moderator
-Can read and post reviews, give comments and terminate accounts.
-They can also delete comments, reviews, and works from the database and edit existing works.
-### User
-Can read and post reviews, give comments, and delete their own reviews and comments.
-### Visitor
-Can read reviews, create an account and log in.
+Can search works, read, write and delete everything, report everything, log out and edit works and their own reviews, comments and replies.
+Can see a link to all reports on the front page.

-## Heroku
+## Testing the app on Heroku
 [Link to the app on Heroku](https://tietokantasovellus-review-site.herokuapp.com/)

+In order to test being a moderator you can use the account "Modi" (password: "moderaattori").
+If you do, I ask you to not delete anything you didn't create.